pratapnarayan/smart-clinic/README.md

 ## Who It Is For

-SmartClinic is designed for **clinics, polyclinics, and small-to-mid-size hospitals** that need a single platform to manage their front desk, clinical workflows, support departments, and finances.
-It runs as a multi-tenant SaaS application — each hospital gets its own isolated data schema — and ships with a tenant-aware sidebar that shows only the modules relevant to the clinic type.
+SmartClinic is designed for **clinics and polyclinics** that need a single platform to manage their front desk, OPD consultations, pharmacy, and pathology — without the overhead of inpatient wards, operation theatres, or a separate finance/inventory back office.
+It runs as a multi-tenant SaaS application — each clinic gets its own isolated data schema — with a tenant-aware sidebar that shows only the modules a clinic actually needs.

 ---